 Music became the launching pad for a voracious interest in culture writ large.

 Pre-Foundation cultural philanthropy includes: Sponsorship of the Charles Gayle Lifetime Achievement Award at Vision Festival 19, lead supporter of Bang on a Can’s 2014 season, seat naming at Roulette, sponsor of a Boru O’Connell O’Brien performance at the Kitchen, 2014 underwriter of music programming at Jack NY, 2014 artist grant to Jesse Fleming under the auspices of LAND, Producer’s Circle of NMC Recordings, Executive Producer of recordings by Ideal Bread (Cuneiform Records), Harrison Bankhead Quartet (Engine Studios) as well as Jemeel Moondoc and Evan Parker / Sylvie Courvoisier recordings (Relative Pitch).
 He has commissioned composers Poul Ruders and Frederic Rzewski.

-Mr. Bielecki is on the Museum of Modern Art’s Media and Performance Art Committee, the Whitney Museum of American Art’s Digital Art Acquisition Committee, the Artists Advisory Committee at Issue Project Room, and a member of the Rhizome Council.
+Mr. Bielecki is on the Museum of Modern Art’s Media and Performance Art Committee and the Whitney Museum of American Art’s Digital Art Acquisition Committee.

 Recent investments include Veenome (sold to Integral Ad Science); UKnow: Smart Tools that Connect & Protect Digital Families; and the latest, Cuseum: Interactive, Socially Engaging and Context-Aware Mobile Apps for Museums.

 In 2014, he decided to formalize his music, art and literary philanthropy through the Robert D. Bielecki Foundation.
 Its maxim is: Earn it and return it.